The Necessity of Hope

 Meeting the God of Hope

-There was a time I truly believed I was the only person in the world that couldn’t be helped.
-I really believe that if I can overcome daily panic, anxiety, and depression, anyone can.
+There was a time I truly believed I was the only person who couldn’t be helped.
+Today, I believe that if I can overcome daily panic, anxiety, and depression, anyone can.
 I realize that is an audacious statement to make, but we have a truly amazing God.

 The God of hope.